Sumer312/DSA/Notes.md

        /   \      /   \        /   \      /     \
      [_]   [3]  [2]   [2,3] [1]  [1,3] [1,2]   [1,2,3]
     ```
+  - Please refer to my solution of [Longest ideal subsequence](#longest-ideal-subsequence), in the ExtraProblems md doc, to get more clarity on when to use what.
 - A monotonic stack is a stack with all increasing or all decreasing elements
 - To solve an anagram problem you need a map